 Let's face it.
 Oatmeal can be boring if you're eating it the same way every day.
-Sure, I grew up eating oatmeal with sugar, milk, and a pat of butter; and the oatmeal you can buy in packs with different flavors are pretty handy.
-But what if I told you that you could make a more tasty oatmeal for a mere fraction of what it costs prepackaged in the grocery store—and that you don't have to prepare in the morning?
+Sure, I grew up eating oatmeal with sugar, milk, and a pat of butter; and the oatmeal you can buy in packs with different flavors is pretty handy.
+But what if I told you that you could make tastier oatmeal for a mere fraction of what it costs prepackaged in the grocery store—and that you don't have to prepare in the morning?

 I discovered overnight oats and immediately recognized how wonderful they could be.
 Not only are they healthy for you, but you can customize your oats to match your preferences on each and every day.